 Rachel has led and worked on teams accrediting schools for the Council of International Schools and New England Association of Schools and Colleges (NEASC) as well as for AdvancED and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).
 Rachel joined ISHR from Atlanta International School in the USA and previously lived and taught in England and in Malaysia.

-Diplom-Betriebswirt in European Finance and Accounting at University of Applied Sciences Bremen (Germany) and BA (Hons) at Leeds Metropolitan University (Great Britain)
+Diplom-Betriebswirt in European Finance and Accounting at University of Applied Sciences Bremen, Germany; Bachelor (Hons) at Leeds Metropolitan University, UK

 Stephan Handwerker started to work as Managing Director for ISHR in August 2012.
 Before joining ISHR he was MD of the German Branch of Hurtigruten, the Norwegian Cruise Ship Company.
 In previous employments he gathered experience in leading positions at companies in the water damage restoration and the automotive supplier business.

 Ph.D.
 Education (specializing in K-12 Educational Leadership), Walden University, USA; M. Phil., Walden University, USA; M. Ed., College of New Jersey, USA; B. Eng.
 (Electronics), Bangalore University, India

 JJ was recently the Chief Technology Mentor and Director of Information Technology at the American School of Bucharest.